department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/DST-component_documentation.md

 ---
-name: "DS component - Documentation"
+name: "DST - Component documentation"
 about: INTERNAL DST USE ONLY
 title: "[component name] - Documentation"
 labels: vsp-design-system-team